jkyip/Sleep-Factors-Experiment/README.md

 - `.gitignore`: Gitignore file for R projects.
 - `LICENSE`: The MIT License for this project.
 - `README.md`: This file providing an overview of the project.
-- `STA305-Final-Project.pdf`: Exported PDF report summarizing the project findings.
+- `Report.pdf`: Exported PDF report summarizing the project findings.

 ## Gitignore